vibhavg1/uai-competition-dev/_pages/root/competition-entry/competition-entry.md

 ---

 ## Competition Entry
-We look forward to including your solver into the competition.
+We look forward to including your solver into the competition!

 In order to enter:
 * Please read the [requirements](./requirements.md) to make sure that your solver meets the needs of the competition format.